Have You Ever Wondered, “Why Do I Crave Olives?” Here’s What You Need to Know

 Stress is not the most likely reason you crave orange juice, however it can play a significant role in your cravings.

-If you are dehydrated, slightly hungry and stressed … well, then you have a combination of factors which makes craving orange juice more likely.
+If you are dehydrated, slightly hungry, and stressed…, then you have a combination of factors that makes craving orange juice more likely.

 Why does stress potentially lead to orange juice cravings?